MarisaKirisame/DefComBlog/Calculator.md

       };
     }

 OK, back onto the point.
 What is more efficient then the Java Runtime?
-The J
+The Java Compiler!
+Instead of turning LExpr into Function, we can turn LExpr into a String, which represent some Java code.
+We can then compile the java code and execute it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzNjExOTMsLTE1MzI3MDA0NDYsMTQ4Mj
+eyJoaXN0b3J5IjpbMTcyNTI5MTAxLC0xNTMyNzAwNDQ2LDE0OD
-M0NDYxNSwtMTA5OTQyMTU3LDE1NDEzNTQ3NDQsLTIzODUxNTkw
+IzNDQ2MTUsLTEwOTk0MjE1NywxNTQxMzU0NzQ0LC0yMzg1MTU5
-NSwtMTgxNDQ3NTM5NSw1Mjc2ODAxMjIsLTE3MTMwMzc2NDQsLT
+MDUsLTE4MTQ0NzUzOTUsNTI3NjgwMTIyLC0xNzEzMDM3NjQ0LC
-E5NTE5MDcwMjksMTg4ODY3MDQ2MSwtNTc2MTQ3NTgzLDY3NjQ1
+0xOTUxOTA3MDI5LDE4ODg2NzA0NjEsLTU3NjE0NzU4Myw2NzY0
-MzczNCwtMTg2NjI5MDc2NiwtNDk4MjU2NTg1LC0yMDcwNzQyND
+NTM3MzQsLTE4NjYyOTA3NjYsLTQ5ODI1NjU4NSwtMjA3MDc0Mj
-csNTQ0OTIwNDExLC0xMjMzMzY5NDA5LDE4MTMwOTA5MTcsNjk1
+Q3LDU0NDkyMDQxMSwtMTIzMzM2OTQwOSwxODEzMDkwOTE3LDY5
-ODUzMTkyXX0=
+NTg1MzE5Ml19
 -->